 A layer of fat serves as a cushion between our eye itself and the skeletal eye socket.
 In addition to sagging skin, as we age, this membrane often loosens and weakens, allowing the fat deposits to bulge out around the eyes -- similar to the way a hernia forms.
 An eyelid lift can help to correct these issues, restoring a better field of vision as well as a more youthful appearance.

-If you elect to undergo eyelid surgery, the procedure will be performed while you are either under general anesthesia or administered an intravenous sedative.
+If you elect to undergo eyelid surgery in Beverly Hills, the procedure will be performed while you are either under general anesthesia or administered an intravenous sedative.
 For conditions of the upper eyelid, the incision can be made along the crease of the eyelid so that any scarring is all but invisible.
 Through this incision, fat deposits can be removed or repositioned, muscles can be pulled tight, and excess skin can be removed.

 For the lower lid, the surgeon may make one of two different incisions to best address your aesthetic concerns.
 The first option is to make an incision just below the lower lash line, through which fat can be removed or redistributed and excess skin can be removed if necessary.
 The other option is a transconjunctival incision, which is made on the inside of the lower eyelid and can be useful in rearranging or removing fat or correcting some conditions of the lower lid.
 It should be noted that no excess skin can be removed through a transconjunctival incision.